 - 15. The 2020 amendments were introduced before Parliament by a group of MPs belonging to the ruling majority, without any proposal by the BAs and without having consulted them beforehand.
 Various sources,5 as well as most of the interlocutors to whom the rapporteurs spoke, claimed that most of the BAs were not consulted in the process of preparing the draft amendments or during the debates in Parliament.
 The authorities and the President of the UTBA argued, on the contrary, that the leadership of the larger BAs had been invited to take part in the discussions, but had refused to engage in a dialogue and, instead, had preferred to hold demonstrations on the streets protesting against the reform. - 16.
 The 2020 amendments made two major changes to the organisation of the Turkish bar.
 The first introduced the possibility of having multiple BAs in large cities, like Ankara, Istanbul and Izmir.
-New Article 77 provides that in the BAs having more than 5000 members, not less than 2000 members may leave and create an "alternative" BA.
-If their number drops below 2000, they must join one of the existing BAs in their province having 2000 members or more. - 17.
+New Article 77 provides that in provinces with more than 5,000 attorneys, a minimum of 2,000 attorneys can establish an additional BA to any already in existence.
+If the number of attorneys in a BA drops below 2000, they must join one of the existing BAs in their province having 2000 members or more. - 17.
 The second major change concerned the number of delegates each BA sends to the UTBA GA.
 Instead of the previous model, where each BA was sending one additional delegate per 300 members (in addition to the minimum of 3 delegates), new Article 114 provides that each BA will send to the UTBA a minimum of four delegates (three elected and one ex officio) plus one additional delegate per 5000 members.
-It follows that the number of delegates representing large BAs will be drastically reduced. - 18.
-Previously, delegates representing large provincial centres dominated the UTBA GA.
-Thus, on 31 December 2019 there were 127,691 registered attorneys in Turkey.
-46,052 attorneys were registered in Istanbul, 17,598 in Ankara, and 9,612 in Izmir.
-Under the previous system, the Izmir
+It follows that the number of delegates representing large BAs will be drastically reduced.